 # Leaving no one behind

-Yet according to Affordability Report 2019, 50 percent of the world’s population has no pathways of connecting to the internet.
-Across Africa, the average cost of 1GB data is 7.12% of average monthly salary translating into $373 in the US on a similar peer comparison.
-Competition which is a critical enabler for driving prices down is absent in 71 of the low- and middle-income countries, alternative solutions including wholesale open access networks (WOAN) are yet to be proven.
-One of its critical failures is the buy in from multiple actors within the ecosystem.
-South Africa early this year withdrew from a proposed while Rwanda where WOAN is implemented is still lagging 4G connectivity.
+Yet according to Affordability Report 2019, 50 per cent of the world’s population has no pathways of connecting to the internet.
+Across Africa, the average cost of 1GB data is 7.12% of monthly average wage translating into $373 in the US on similar peer comparison.
+The competition, which is a critical enabler for driving prices down is absent in 71 of the low- and middle-income countries, alternative solutions including wholesale open-access networks (WOAN) are yet to be proven.
+One of its critical failures is the buy-in from multiple actors within the ecosystem.
+South Africa early this year withdrew from a proposed while Rwanda, where WOAN is implemented, is still lagging 4G connectivity.

 e-Choupal, conceived by ITC Agri commodities business, is the most extensive rural digital infrastructure.
 Stared in 2000, it has empowered 4M farmers with a collaborative market-driven platform helping them to plan, manage, and sell their produce online.
 It builds kiosks at remote rural locations, trains farmers in necessary digital literacy skills, including tutoring them on the best agricultural practices to accurately predict their produce.
 This initiative has been a game-changer in removing intermediaries, driving best business practices through an increase in accountability, removing corruption, and making the process on par with developed countries.

 Today, technology is enabling a profound change through better analytics, lean data, and blockchain technology, among others, in bringing in accountability, transparency and decentralization.
 For example, only 11 countries in sub-Saharan Africa have data on poverty based on 2015 surveys.
 To take the best from around the world, the UN proposed “digital public goods”.
 One judicious case of digital public goods is India Stack.